kkoomin/TIL/Database/mongoDB.md

   }
   });
   ```

+  - If some data which is not in our schema is put, it would be ignored.

 - **Mongoose model** : a wrapper for the schema, providing an interface to the database for CRUD operations.
   `const Tour = mongoose.model("Tour", tourSchema);`